TimeMachine1994/081925-SvelteTweb/SENDGRID_EMAIL_TEMPLATES.md

                 </div>
             </div>

             <p style="color: #333; line-height: 1.6;">If you continue to experience issues, please contact our support team at support@tributestream.com or (555) 123-4567.
-We're here to help ensure your memorial service goes smoothly.</p>
+We're here to help ensure your event service goes smoothly.</p>
             <p style="color: #333; line-height: 1.6;">Thank you for your patience.</p>
         </div>